Evolutionary Retrofitting: Online Mode Experiments

-LDM~\cite{stablediffusion} provided impressive results in text to image generation recently: a prompt conditions the output.
-This section is based on~\cite{mathuringecco}, and applies the same techniques as in~\cref{eg3dcase}, on latent models in the present section.
+Latent Diffusion Models (LDM)~\cite{stablediffusion} recently provided impressive results in text-to-image generation: a prompt conditions the output.
+This section is based on~\cite{mathuringecco}, and applies the same techniques on latent models as in~\cref{eg3dcase}.

-\paragraph{Building the surrogate model} \begin{itemize} \item Generate 200 images on the prompt ``a photograph of an astronaut riding a horse''. \item Get a binary user feedback: good or bad, with a special emphasis on the quality of crops. \item Train a classifier (a decision tree or a neural network, and we use the scikit-learn implementation for both~\cite{sklearn}\footnote {We use \lstinline[language=Python,basicstyle=\ttfamily,breaklines=true]{MLPClassifier(solver='lbfgs', alpha=1e-5, hidden_layer_sizes=(5, 2), random_state=1)} ~and \\\lstinline[language=Python,basicstyle=\ttfamily,breaklines=true]{tree.DecisionTreeClassifier()}. } ) to approximate the probability, for a given latent variable $z$, that it generates a bad image: $tree(z) \simeq P\left(bad|z\right)$. \end{itemize}
+\paragraph{Building the surrogate model} \begin{itemize} \item Generate 200 images on the prompt ``a photograph of an astronaut riding a horse''. \item Get a binary user feedback: good or bad, with a special emphasis on the quality of crops. \item Train a classifier to approximate the probability, for a given latent variable $z$, that it generates a bad image: $tree(z) \simeq P\left(bad|z\right)$. \end{itemize}

+Depending on the experiment, the classifier is a decision tree or a neural network, and we use the scikit-learn implementation in both cases~\cite{sklearn}\footnote {We use \lstinline[language=Python,basicstyle=\ttfamily,breaklines=true]{MLPClassifier(solver='lbfgs', alpha=1e-5, hidden_layer_sizes=(5, 2), random_state=1)} ~and \\\lstinline[language=Python,basicstyle=\ttfamily,breaklines=true]{tree.DecisionTreeClassifier()}. }.